 Employees working in remote locations are often subject to isolation with little to no interaction with other people.
-For example, lone shift workers in a factory.
-Picture the scene: a worker on a large estate or factory gets into difficulty.
+For example, lone shift workers in a factory; picture the scene, a worker on a large estate or factory gets into difficulty.
 No one knows where they are.
 No one knows if they are okay.
-This immediately creates concern for employers with regards to health and safety and providing emergency assistance to those in need.
-How would you know if the employee is in distress or unconscious?
+This immediately creates a concern for employers with regards to health and safety and providing emergency assistance to those that may require it – how would you know if the employee is in distress or unconscious?
 How would you know where they are?

 How can we help these employees?

 We proposed the following solution; a smart watch/biometric device is connected to a phone or Wi-Fi where data is provided to SAP Cloud Platform via an API, with SAP Leonardo integrated to provide analytics and dashboard controls.
 The data is then monitored for triggers/alerts and a central dashboard (UI web app) displays the data where actions can be taken either by a human or AI.

 This will allow us to monitor the employees biometric data, look for any warning signs and give the employee the opportunity to raise an alarm for help.

 Why SAP Leonardo?